January 9, 2026

-Why Tobacco Feeder Accuracy Matters for Cigarette Rod Quality
+Why Tobacco Feeder Accuracy Directly Affects Cigarette Quality

 Underweight cigarettes: Below-specification cigarettes are detected and rejected by the maker’s microwave weight control system.
 High rejection rates from underweight cigarettes increase tobacco waste, reduce line efficiency, and indicate a feed rate problem that needs immediate investigation.